RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## What can I do if I didn't save a prior version of wallet.dat?

-The wallet has an automated backup in place that will make daily backups (once every 24 hours) into walletbackups in the data folder.
+The wallet has an automated backup in place that will make backups every 24 hours into the walletbackups folder inside of your data folder.

 ## Which is the best practice to save my new wallet?